 - Sugar maple (Acer saccharum), which grows to be 80 feet high or taller.

-But if you have the space, do not stop there.
-The fall-color display of the maples, which does not last very long, peaks in October (in many parts of the United States, for example).
+If you have the space, do not stop there.
+The fall-color display of the maples, which does not last very long, peaks in October.
 If you rely only on maples, your enjoyment of the autumn season will be brief.
 To extend the season, plant one of the oak trees (Quercus) with red fall color, as well.
 Oaks get their fall foliage later, in November.

 - Eastern white pine (Pinus strobus), which is extremely messy.